List of Regular Show characters: Vince and Tommy

 Vince and Tommy (voiced by Roger Craig Smith and Andrew Kishino respectively) are two businessmen who only appeared in "Party Re-Pete" and work for the mysterious company called "Party Starter" which are disguised to clone party throwing people such as Party Pete.
 They then attempt to turn Benson into a party machine too when he signs up for a job at their company.
 After the park gang rescue Benson, Party Pete, and other captured party throwers, the two try to stop them from escaping, but are defeated when Benson feeds the Party Pete a large galleon of soda, causing an explosion that destroys the building.
 They are then arrested by the police for their crimes.

 Cube Bros.

-The Cube Bros. (voiced by Roger Craig Smith) are the people that turning into robots and the villains in "Cube Bros".
+The Cube Bros. (all voiced by Roger Craig Smith) are the people that turning into robots and the villains in "Cube Bros".
+They are three drones called Randy, Andy & Gill.
+Randy has long black hair, a black tie, and a long nose, Andy has a brown beard and hair, with a red tie, and Gill has grey long spiky hair with a brown tie.
+Randy seems to be an equivalent to Mordecai, and has similarities to J.G.
+Quintel, Andy is an equivalent to Rigby and Gill is an equivalent to Hi Five Ghost.

 Park Avenue

 The Park Avenue (voiced by Troy Baker) is a living spray can who appears in "Under the Hood".
 His graffiti led to Muscle Man getting fired from his job, forcing Mordecai and Rigby to chase him down and expose his scheme to Benson to get Muscle Man rehired.
 After surviving his traps and graffiti monsters, they catch him in his invisible house and force him to admit the truth to Benson.
 When Benson attempts to call the police, he tries to escape but fails.